-Tannoy which is better.
-One of the most respected and sought after loudspeakers in the world are made by Tannoy.
+Tannoy, which is better?
+One of the most respected and sought after loudspeakers in the world made by Tannoy.
 And, in my opinion, produce the best sounding loudspeakers for all musical needs.

-Tannoy has a tremendous following.
-Which, is due to, their amazing history.
-And, my taste of Tannoy, was many years ago whilst visiting a friend in the United Kingdom.
+Tannoy has a tremendous following due to their remarkable history.
+And, my taste of Tannoy was many years ago whilst visiting a friend in the United Kingdom.
 I was taken into my friend’s music room to see his latest acquisition.
 Which were A pair of Tannoy Berkeley’s, and made in 1970.
-And, were in very nice condition, looking beautiful.
+And, were in lovely condition, looking beautiful.

 I thought the speakers were a bit small size for the room.
-But, my friend was an audiophile and if he was showing me his system, it must sound good.
+But, my friend was an audiophile, and if he was showing me his system, it must sound good.
 I was very interested to hear the sound.
-Because, in all my years of being involved with audio, I had never heard a pair of Tannoy loudspeakers.
+Because, in all my years, I had never listened to a pair of Tannoy loudspeakers.

 My friend inserted a CD, which was one of the classics from Dire straights and pressed play.
 The sound coming from those 1970 Tannoy cabinets shocked me in such a way I will never forget the experience.
-I have never heard such a rich full bass.
-The sound had so much detail and was alive and was a real joy to listen to.
+I have never heard such a rich, full bass.
+The sound had so much detail and was alive and was a real joy to listen.

 The Tannoy Edinburgh has a 12″ driver, so one would not expect the same bass response the Tannoy Berkeley’s had.
-But, because, the cabinets were bigger, the sound must be good.
+But, because the cabinets were more significant, the sound must be good.
 The Loudspeakers arrived in the Tannoy shipping boxes and were in fantastic condition.
-My Edinburgh was made in 1997, with a cabinet volume of 200 litres.
+My Edinburgh made in 1997, with a cabinet volume of 200 litres.
 And, fitted perfectly into my listening room.

-The cables used in my system were made by Nordost.
+Nordost made the cables in my system.
 And, were ‘Valhalla’, because I liked the sound these cables gave.
 Rich, full of detail with a great soundstage.

 I inserted the CD and pressed play and went back to my listening position.
-And, sat down ready to hear what these beautiful Tannoy loudspeakers would sound like.
+And, sat down, ready to hear what these beautiful Tannoy loudspeakers would sound.

 The sound was full and lifelike with excellent detail and sound-stage.
-But, was lacking at the bottom end.
-This was my first listening session with Tannoy loudspeakers in my apartment in Lithuania.
+But, was lacking at the bottom end—my first listening session with Tannoy loudspeakers in my apartment in Lithuania.
 And, now I wanted to improve the sound.
 I decided to look for something a bit different.

-I started this experiment by taking a very nice old pair of Wharfedale Dovedale 3 speakers that I had for years.
-And, sounded very good in the enclosures they were in.
+I started this experiment by taking an adorable old pair of Wharfedale Dovedale 3 speakers that I had for years.
+And, sounded very good in the enclosures they were.
 The Wharfedale’s are a very nice sounding speaker.
-And, have a very wide range.
+And, have a vast range.
 They were very well suited for this purpose.
-And, I was eager to see what the OB fuss was about.
+And, I was eager to see what the OB fuss was.

 The first step was to build my OB.
 And, for this, I used a sheet of 25 MM MFD.
 Which, I obtained from the local hardware store.
 They were able to cut the driver holes and the sizes I had specified.
-Getting the materials was easy and I returned home to carry on with the build.
+Getting the materials were accessible, and I returned home to carry on with the build.

 Next, I had to assemble the pieces, and this was done just by simply screwing the four sections together.
 And, was interested to hear what it would sound like with drivers in place.
 As, this was a temporary measure, and if I liked what I heard, I would continue with glue.

 The next step was to do cover the front of the OB with a material, which was transparent so the sound would be able to pass through.
 The material also had to have a nice colour so it would fit into the room and not look out of place.
-This was done with material taken from the local curtain shop.
-And, you would be surprised, just how many shades of brown there are!!!
+And, done with material taken from the local curtain shop.
+And you would be surprised, just how many shades of brown there are!!!

 I was able to fit the material to the Baffle with the help of an industrial staple gun.
 And, it went on very smoothly.
 I was able to start at the top and work my way down.
 And, pull it tight to give the material an easy path for the sound.
-The next step was to add some wooden surrounds.
-Because these gave a very nice look with a professional touch, I was told!
+The next step was to add some wooden surrounds because these gave a lovely look with a professional touch.

 Will I ever go back?
-This is a good question.
+Good question.
 But, in all honesty, I was so impressed, I have decided to take it a step farther.
 I will find a pair of 15″ Tannoy drivers and build another set of Open Baffles.
 I will perform the same tests, using the same drivers in the OB configuration.
 And, will put them into a 300 Liter enclosure.
 All good fun!